jonrcable/environment/README.md

 	(note: this will create an folder called .homestead in your home directory with a file called Homestead.yaml)

+- create a new folder in the root of your home folder called Development

+	!# cd ~/

+	!# mkdir Development

 - clone this repository into the Development folder in a new folder called Code

 	!# cd ~/Development

 	!# git clone https://github.com/jonrcable/enviroment.git Code

 - edit the local Homestead.yaml config file and change the 1st folder in the list to the following